Alice-Jhang-spaces/Recipe/frontend/README.md

 npm install

 Create a .env file in the backend directory:
-MONGO_URI=mongodb://localhost:27017/recipeApp

 JWT_SECRET=your_jwt_secret
 npm run dev
-This will launch the backend API at http://localhost:3001.

 ### 2 Frontend Setup

 cd ../frontend
 npm install
 npm run dev

-This will launch the frontend at http://localhost:5173